ACRRM/curriculum-docusaurus/docs/fellowship-assessment/assessment-modalities.md

 * Population Health
 * Remote Medicine

-Candidates are strongly encouraged to share their project through:
+Registrars are strongly encouraged to share their project through:

 * publication in a peer-reviewed journal
 * presentation in the workplace or training organisation as appropriate or